ttuegel/nixos-config/hosts/hermes/README.md

 Note that we are not prompted for a new password because all encryption settings and keys are inherited.

+Now rebuild the configuration, changing any references to `tank/foo/bar` to `tank/root/foo/bar`.
+It is very important to run `nixos-rebuild` before creating the encrypted copies of the datasets, so that the new configuration exists on the encrypted side!

 Make snapshots of the existing, unencrypted datasets:

 ```.hs